kolesnikova-dev/portfolio-react/README.md

 ## Future Enhancements

-Future updates will include additional features such as a blog section and optimizations for Three.js animations.
+Future upaddingates will include additional features such as a blog section and optimizations for Three.js animations.
 These enhancements aim to provide users with a richer experience while showcasing my ongoing learning and development.

 ## Dependencies